 [I]f a claimant, before coming under the protection of a given BIT, had asked for and been refused a license, it could not simply purport to create an event posterior to it becoming a protected investor by presenting the very same request for a license that would, no doubt, be similarly refused.
-In the present case, the Claimant cannot establish jurisdiction for this Tribunal by presenting a request to set aside [the underlying judicial decision] after it became an investor on similar grounds than the request that was denied prior to its becoming a protected investor.467
+In the present case, the Claimant cannot establish jurisdiction for this Tribunal by presenting a request to set aside [the underlying judicial decision] after it became an investor on similar grounds than the request that was denied prior to its becoming a protected investor.460

-On this basis, the tribunal concluded that the claimant had not satisfied the relevant temporal jurisdiction requirement, and dismissed the claim.468
+On this basis, the tribunal concluded that the claimant had not satisfied the relevant temporal jurisdiction requirement, and dismissed the claim.461

-185. The arguments presented by Claimants in the instant case are similar to those unsuccessfully presented by the claimants in Eurogas, ST-AD, and Corona.
-As discussed above, Claimants here base all of their claims of breach on a series of acts, all but one of which pre-date the entry into force of the TPA.
-The only post-TPA act was one that merely confirmed the earlier ones (as had occurred in Eurogas, ST-AD, and Corona).
+181. The arguments presented by Claimant in the instant case are similar to those unsuccessfully presented by the claimants in Corona, Eurogas, and ST-AD.
+As discussed above, Claimant here bases all of her claims of breach on a series of acts, all but one of which pre-date the entry into force of the TPA.
+The only post-TPA act was one that merely confirmed the earlier ones (as had occurred in Corona, Eurogas, and ST-AD).
 The relevant acts and their timing are illustrated in the following table:

+Date Event

-Date Event 2 October 1998 Capitalization Order 3 October 1998 Value Reduction Order 28 July 2000 Claimants challenge the 1998 regulatory measures in Colombian court 26 May 2011 Final decision of the Constitutional Court December 2011 Claimants file an extraordinary annulment request in an attempt to reopen the proceedings 15 May 2012 Entry into force of the TPA 25 June 2014 Confirmatory Order of the Constitutional Court
+2 October 1998 Capitalization Order

+3 October 1998 Value Reduction Order

+28 July 2000 Claimant challenges the 1998 regulatory measures in Colombian court

+26 May 2011 Final decision of the Constitutional Court

+Date Event December 2011 Claimant files an extraordinary annulment request in an attempt to reopen the proceedings 15 May 2012 Entry into force of the TPA 25 June 2014 Confirmatory Order of the Constitutional Court

-- 186. Accordingly, it is necessary to assess the impact of the 2014 Confirmatory Order, as the single post-treaty act upon which Claimants rely, to determine whether it altered the status quo at the time of the TPA's entry into force.
-In that context, it seems useful by way of preface to analyze the nature and significance of "confirmatory orders" in the Colombian legal system. - 187.
+- 182. Accordingly, it is necessary to assess the impact of the 2014 Confirmatory Order, as the single post-treaty act upon which Claimant relies, to determine whether it altered the status quo that existed at the time of the TPA's entry into force.
+In that context, it seems useful by way of preface to analyze the nature and significance of "confirmatory orders" in the Colombian legal system. - 183.
 In his expert report, Dr. Ibáñez explains that a judgment of the Constitutional Court is final and puts an end to the proceeding.
-469 An annulment petition against a Constitutional Court judgment is not an ordinary recourse,470 but is instead extraordinary in nature.471 Claimants themselves recognized the extraordinary nature of the Annulment Petition against the Final Decision of the Constitutional Court of May 2011 in their petition before the IACHR.472
+An annulment petition against a Constitutional Court judgment is not an ordinary recourse, but is instead extraordinary in nature.
+Claimant herself recognized the extraordinary nature of the Annulment Petition against the Final Decision of the Constitutional Court of May 2011 in her petition before the IACHR. - 184.
+In that regard, Dr. Ibáñez underscores in his expert report that the Confirmatory Order of June 2014 cannot be considered as a separate action (in relation to the acts identified in the chart above).
+The 2014 Confirmatory Order did not produce any separate effects other than those that had already been produced by the final